So Many Hats

 Today, if a hat fits, I will wear it.
 And if a rabbit hole of research opens, I follow it wherever it goes!

 * I'm somewhere north of 100,000 edits to Wikipedia now and created over 250 new articles there.
-If you read the articles about the Arabian horse, the Thoroughbred, American Pharoah or California Chrome, I had a lot to do with them.
+If you read the articles about the Arabian horse, the Thoroughbred, American Pharoah, California Chrome, or Yogo Sapphires, I had a lot to do with them.

 Follow